 Have you heard of Lunar X and Lunar V?
 They are famous optical features on the moon, visible through telescopes.
-When the terminator – or line between light and dark on the moon – is located in just the right place, it appears as the letter X on the moon’s surface.
+When the moon’s terminator – or line between light and dark on the moon – is located in just the right place, you can see a letter X and a letter V on the moon’s surface.
 A sign of an alien visitation?
 No. Lunar X is a great example of how lighting and topography can combine on a planet or moon to produce a pattern that seems familiar to the human eye.

 In reality, the illusion of Lunar X is created by sunlight falling on the rims/ridges between the craters La Caille, Blanchini, and Purbach.
 The V is caused by light illuminating crater Ukert, along with several smaller craters.

-In the case of Lunar X, the pattern repeats at each cycle of the moon, but only for a short time.
-The X is observable for about 4 hours around the first quarter moon phase.
+People see Lunar X and Lunar V at each cycle of the moon, but only for a short time.
+They’re observable for about 4 hours around the first quarter moon phase.